-Tips for Raising
+Tips for Raising Ancona Chickens

 Since the Ancona breed is set to a “watch” conservation status, check with local authorities and conservation centers before purchasing any birds.
-Some areas may have special regulations are requirements for keeping the breed.
+Some areas may have special regulations are required for keeping the breed.

 One of the reasons this breed can be inexpensive to raise is that they will happily forage and also eat table scraps.
 Root vegetables and greens, such as turnips, kale, cabbage, lettuce and swiss chard, make for some of the best “practically free chicken feed” you can get your hands on.